biglocalnews/sync-doge-scrape/README.md

 ## 🏃 Running the Script

 Run locally with `test` as the argument.
-Running with `prod` will publish updates to real alert channels for external users - this should be reserved for use in production.
+Running with `prod` will publish updates to real alert channels for production use.

 ```bash
 python run.py test